Alberto Coto García

-Alberto Coto García (born May 20, 1970, in Lada, Langreo, Asturias) is a mental calculator and was the world champion in mental calculation from 2008 to 2010.
+Alberto Coto García (born May 20, 1970) is a Spanish mental calculator.
+He was the world champion in mental calculation from 2008 to 2010.

 Professionally he is a financial adviser and accountant.
 He has demonstrated his skills and has appeared on some TV shows and news.
 In recent years he has carried out demonstrations and conferences.

 Beginnings

 When Alberto was six years old he demonstrated calculation skills counting the final score while playing cards.
 Over the years, due to his interest on calculation and brain strengthening, he has developed his capacity, becoming the fastest human calculator in the world, certificated by some Guinness Records and his titles of World Champion.